dxw/playbook/guides/how-we-do-user-research.md

 It’s important that team members and stakeholders know they have the right research plan, discussion guide or other research document.

 So we give our documents consistent file names like:
- * YYYY MM DD - CLIENT - PROJECT - TYPE - RESEARCH ACTIVITY (if needed for clarity)
+ * YYYY MM DD - TYPE - CLIENT - PROJECT - RESEARCH ACTIVITY (if needed for clarity)
- * For example, 2019 10 01 - Southwark - Affordable homes monitoring alpha - User research plan
+ * For example, 2019 10 01 - User research plan - Southwark - Affordable homes monitoring alpha

 And a consistent front cover with:
- * Client and dxw digital logos
+ * Client and dxw logos
- * Client and project
+ * Client and project names
  * Document type
  * Date
  * Main contact (who wrote it)